Aishwarya1223/Twitter-Sentiment-Analysis/README.md

 ## 📊 Dataset

-The dataset consists of tweets labeled for sentiment (positive/negative/neutral).
-Preprocessing steps clean and prepare the raw text data for modeling.
+The dataset, sourced from Kaggle, contains tweets labeled with sentiment categories: positive, negative, or neutral.
+The raw text data undergoes preprocessing to clean and prepare it for model training.

 ## 🧹 Preprocessing Pipeline